-Any shareholder who wishes to receive a paper copy of the Meeting materials may, at no cost, request printed copies, by calling no later than May 3, 2020.
+Any shareholder who wishes to receive a paper copy of the Meeting materials may, at no cost, request printed copies, by calling no later than April 30, 2021.
 Any shareholder with a 15-digit control number who wishes to receive a paper copy of the Meeting materials may, at no cost, request printed copies by calling the toll-free number 1-866-962-0498 if they are in North America, or by calling 1-514-982-8716 if they are outside North America.
-Any shareholder with a 16-digit control number who wishes to receive a paper copy of the Meeting materials may, at no cost, request printed copies by calling, no later than May 3, 2020, the toll-free number 1-877-907-7643.
+Any shareholder with a 16-digit control number who wishes to receive a paper copy of the Meeting materials control number who wishes to receive a paper copy of the Meeting materials may, at no cost, request printed copies by calling 1-514-982-8716 if they are outside North America.
+Any shareholder with a 16-digit control number who wishes to receive a paper copy of the Meeting materials may, at no cost, request printed copies by calling, no later than April 30, 2021, the toll-free number 1-877-907-7643.

 Shareholders may exercise their rights by attending the Meeting or by completing the enclosed instrument of proxy ("Proxy Form").
 If you are unable to attend the Meeting in person, please complete, date and sign the enclosed Proxy Form and return it in the envelope provided.
 Proxy Forms must be received by Computershare Investors Services (100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1) no later than 5:00 p.m.
-EST on May 11, 2020, or, if the Meeting is adjourned, not less than forty-eight (48) hours (excluding Saturdays, Sundays and holidays) before the time of the reconvened Meeting, otherwise the Proxy Form may be invalid.
-Shareholders of record at the close of business on March 30, 2020 are entitled to receive notice of and vote at the Meeting.
+EST on May 10, 2021, or, if the Meeting is adjourned, not less than forty-eight (48) hours (excluding Saturdays, Sundays and holidays) before the time of the reconvened Meeting, otherwise the Proxy Form may be invalid.
+Shareholders of record at the close of business on March 30, 2021, are entitled to receive notice of and vote at the Meeting.